ansysic/node-red-contrib-easee/README.md

 ### Sending predefined commands via topic

-Send your command via the topic into the node.
+Send your command via topic into the node.
 You can set the charger, site and/or circuit variables directly in the node, or send them as `msg.charger`, `msg.site` and `msg.circuit` to override.
 Implemented commands that may be sent via topic include: